supervisely/developer-portal/app-development/widgets/charts-and-plots/gridplot.md

 ## Introduction

-**`GridPlot`** widget in Supervisely is used to create a grid of subplots with given list of data.
+**`GridPlot`** widget in Supervisely is used to create a grid of `LinePlot` subplots with given list of data.
 Users can add plots in real-time, making it useful for interactive data exploration and analysis.

 ## Function signature